 - Age

 - Disability

 - Gender reassignment

 - Marriage and Civil Partnership

-- Pregnancy and Maternity
+- · Pregnancy and Maternity

 - Race

-- Religion and Belief
+- · Religion and Belief

 - Sex

 - Sexual Orientation

-Further information on these protected characteristics can be found on our intranet pages
+Additional information on the protected characteristics can be found on the intranet pages.

 Direct Discrimination

 Section 13, chapter 2, part 2 of the Act defines direct discrimination to be when a person treats one person less favourably than they would another because of a protected characteristic.
 For example, a university refuses to let a student go on a residential trip because they are a wheelchair user.